foliovision/thoughtful-comments/readme.txt

 = 0.3 =
 * comment caching added - enable in plugin settings and gain considerably faster post load times for posts with high number of comments

+= 0.2.9.1 =
+* fix for comments going into moderation on websites with moderation disabled - caused by the permission check during the comment validation

 = 0.2.9 =
 * fixed frontend moderation for editor and author roles